How to Open a Smoke Shop: 5 Key Steps for Success

 • Advertising / PR – Plan to make an initial brand awareness push with advertising.
 You might use search ads to appear higher in map listings, grow your brand locally on social media, or send a press release to local media.

-• Review marketing – Create a plan to get reviews.
-For example, you might ask for an email at checkout, and then ask for reviews in a follow up email (and offer a coupon on their next visit).
-This will help improve your visibility in local map listings, as well as make your business more credibility to potential customers.
+• Review marketing –Create a plan to get reviews.
+For example, you might ask for an email at checkout and then ask for reviews in a follow-up email (and offer a coupon on their next visit).
+This will help improve your visibility in local map listings, as well as make your business more credible to potential customers.

 Smoke shop marketing